strangelove-ventures/horcrux/docs/migrating.md

 ### 7. CONGRATS!

 You now can sleep much better at night because you are much less likely to have a down validator wake you up in the middle of the night.
 You have also completed a stressful migration on a production system.
 Go run around outside screaming, pet your dog, eat a nice meal, hug your kids/significant other, etc... and enjoy the rest of your day!

+### 8. Administration Commands

+`horcrux elect` - Elect a new cluster leader.
+Pass an optional argument with the intended leader ID to elect that cosigner as the new leader, e.g. `horcrux elect 3` to elect cosigner with `ID: 3` as leader

+`horcrux cosigner address` - Get the public key address as both hex and optionally the validator consensus bech32 address.
+To retrieve the valcons bech32 address, pass an optional argument with the chain's bech32 valcons prefix, e.g. `horcrux cosigner address cosmosvalcons`